 In 2001, the percentage of students in grades 9-12 who said that illegal drugs were made available to them on the school grounds was 29%.
 These numbers were lower for 2019 (22%).

 School Violence Statistics 2020

 The COVID-19 pandemic seems to have interrupted the terrible rise in the number of school shootings.
 The fact that most students attend online school helped the situation.

 But what did the numbers look like before the pandemic?
 What did they look like during it, and what will they look like after everyone goes bak to school?

-It seems that something good came out of the COVID-19 crisis, and that’s the lowered number of school shootings.
+It seems that something good came out of the COVID-19 crisis in 2020, and that was the lowered number of school shootings.

 2019 was a year in which 25 gunfire incidents occurred on the territory of the USA.
 In those 25 incidents, 8 people were killed and 43 injured.
 In 11 incidents, gunfire started during or right after the end of a school event such as sporting events.

 14. Over 30 school shootings were recorded in 2021.

 Reports and school safety facts point out that in 2021, there were 34 shootings on school grounds.
 Most of them, 24, occurred after schools opened for in-person schooling.
 Believe it or not, those 24 shootings equal the combined number of shootings in the last three years.

 15. 2021 started with school shootings.